 Models of intermediate complexity bridge the gap between conceptual models with many simplifying assumptions, and extremely complex, three-dimensional models that attempt to include as many known processes as possible.
 (Source: NASA: Sea Level Change)

-The data gathering by the many satellite missions described above are producing datasets that are used to populate the models.
-Modeling ocean and sea surface height is responsible for the creation the incredible simulations seen in this module.
+The data gathering by the many satellite missions described above is producing datasets that are used to populate the models.
+Modeling ocean and sea surface height is responsible for the creation of the incredible simulations seen in this module.

 Although models can help tremendously in understanding complex interactions among components of Earth systems and their outcomes, they are never perfect, and all are given ranges of confidence due to uncertainty.
 They must be compared to observations to iron out their inherent errors.
-The challenges involved in modeling the contributions of the ice sheets to sea level rise has reduced ability to provide a full picture of what is happening in the oceans.
-This area is a growing field, and we are likely to hear about break-throughs in modeling these aspects of climate change in the near future.
-See Figure 4.16 below, which shows sea level curves based on the IPCC AR4 report, which estimates a sea level rise of 0.8 meters by 2100.
+The challenges involved in modeling the contributions of the ice sheets to sea level rise have reduced the ability to provide a full picture of what is happening in the oceans.
+This area is a growing field, and we are likely to hear about breakthroughs in modeling these aspects of climate change in the near future.
+The figure below shows sea level curves based on the IPCC AR4 report, which estimates a sea level rise of 0.8 meters by 2100.